OR radiation is a top 10 technology hazard

 "There's no better way of teaching people than giving them instant feedback," he says.

-Lead aprons are important protective gear, says ECRI.
+Lead aprons are important protective gear, according to ECRI.
 Other barriers also may provide a benefit.

 As imaging becomes an increasingly important part of surgical procedures, hospitals will need to continually adapt their radiation protection programs, he says.
 They also will need to keep lifetime exposure records for those who are monitored, he says.